12 injured when trash truck overturns on outbound side of Lincoln Tunnel

 "The biggest thing is to make sure the roadway is safe, that the bridge is intact, New Jersey DOT is in place to make sure that is in fact the case and as soon as we can get the accident cleared up we can open up the roadway, but we're working diligently to make that happen but we have to make sure that safety is of the utmost importance," said Emilio Gonzalez with Port Authority Police.

-Officials suspended bus service from the Port Authority Bus Terminal for several hours, but limited service has resumed.
+Officials suspended bus service from the Port Authority Bus Terminal for several hours, but limited service later resumed.
 Commuters were advised to expect delays.

 Port Authority shut down indefinitely, due to major accident. #abcny @PANYNJ pic.twitter.com/JrueFww9J2— Darla Miles (@DarlaMiles7) July 3, 2019